Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "We can choose to look at whatever we want.
-We can look at what's wrong in our life or we can look at what's right."
+> "Too much sanity may be madness and the maddest of all, to see life as it is and not as it should be. "
-> — **Sonia Ricotti**
+> — **Miguel de Cervantes**

 ---